-Cruise passengers visiting Cowes can select from a wonderful array of shoreside and water-based excursions, organised by the visiting cruise line's shoreside tour services provider.
+Cruise passengers visiting Cowes, Isle of Wight, can select from a wonderful array of land and water-based excursions, organised by the visiting cruise line's shoreside tour services provider.

 After alighting at Trinity Landing in the heart of Cowes, enjoy the delights and history of “the home of world yachting

 ” with a friendly local guide to lead the way.
 Sailing and racing are words that are synonymous with Cowes; from the early 1800s the Isle of Wight has hosted 'Cowes Week', the oldest sailing regatta in the world.

 Attended by Royalty and Olympian champions, the Yacht Clubs of Cowes host multiple member-only events throughout the year.
 This tour allows you exclusive access to a private Yacht Club where you will gain a historical insight to fully appreciate the rich sailing heritage of Cowes.

 Afterwards, a stroll along The Parade and through the town’s High Street leads you to the remarkable Sir Max Aitken Museum, located in an 18th century sail maker’s loft, and filled with unique nautical memorabilia.
 You will stop for a visit, learning about Cowes' incredible maritime history.
 Many artefacts on view here were saved from Britannia

 , King George V's Royal Yacht, along with numerous other fascinating historical gems.
 Alternatively, your guide may take you to the Classic Boat Museum, which boasts over 50 yachts, motor and lifeboats on display including the 2017 British America's Cup Challenge foiling catamaran test boat.